 Laura leverages theories and methodologies from cognitive science, learning science, linguistics, and education to examine the ways in which individuals learn and communicate through text and discourse.
 She is particularly interested in the use of computational linguistics approaches to glean theoretical insights into students’ learning processes as well as to develop and refine adaptive educational technologies.

 Department of Educational Psychology

-He studies how productive failure, play-based activities, embodied cognition, and epistemic cognition shape learning.
-His research examines cognitive and psychological processes within the context of social interaction, and often takes place within technology-rich settings.
+David studies how moments of failure, playful experiences, embodied cognition, and epistemic cognition shape learning in computer science, family play outdoors, video games, and other STEM domains.
+Through research-practice partnerships, his research examines cognitive and psychological processes within the context of social interaction, and often takes place within technology-rich settings.

 Department of Organizational Leadership, Policy, and Development

 Meixi (she/they) designs learning at the edges of school, families, and lands towards Indigenous futures across Thailand, México and most recently Mní Sota Makoce.
 Meixi studies how land-based stories, Indigneous mobilities, and original and digital technologies can support human learning, becoming, and collective wellbeing alongside the rest of the living world.

 Cassie is committed to community-engaged projects and scholarship with local school districts, and serves as a lead for CSforAll-MN, Minnesota’s chapter of the Expanding Computing Education Pathways (ECEP) alliance that supports K-12 computer science education.
 Her research spans the areas of technology integration, digital literacies, and computational thinking.

 Assistant Professor, Department of Family Social Science